 Then toss the beer biscuits in the oven for about 12-15 minutes.

-They grow together and form a butter-crisp bottom with fluffy, pillowy insides.
+The beer biscuits grow together and form a butter-crisp bottomed biscuit with fluffy, pillowy insides for one of the best drop biscuit recipes.
 They were a great addition to our three cheese baked spaghetti.
 I am not sure I will ever try the version with pop.
 The beer version is too good.
 Plus, someone had to finish the beer!

 And yes, the kids and I ate the whole pan.
 What can I say, we are carb lovers some nights.